 Whilst it may appear to be harmless enough, apologising for things we don’t need to unknowingly creates an unexamined cultural norm of skipping over the untidy reality of life as something we should be sorry for.

 Einstein said, “No problem can be solved from the same level of consciousness that created it”.
 If we are willing to explore our shadows, we can raise our awareness of contributors to our personal imbalances.
-In doing so, we can effect the collective balance of society.
+In doing so, we can affect the collective balance of society.

 Saying sorry is a conditioned response we learn during childhood for things we do ‘wrong’ or the mistakes we make.
 We hold up our hands with the hope of gaining trust and acceptance; if I show you I’m sorry for this, you will accept me again.